MARKET SNAPSHOT: S&P 500, Dow At New Intraday Highs As Bulls Bank On Fed Rate Cut

 S&P 500 on track for its fourth straight day of gains

-U.S. stocks were higher midday Friday, pushing further into record territory, after Federal Reserve Chairman Jerome Powell in two days of congressional testimony this week bolstered investor expectations for an interest-rate cut at the end of the month.
+U.S. stocks continued to grind higher Friday afternoon, pushing further into record territory, after Federal Reserve Chairman Jerome Powell in two days of congressional testimony this week bolstered investor expectations for an interest-rate cut at the end of the month.

 How are the major benchmarks performing?